Peacock Throne: History

-Shah Jahan ruled in what is considered the Golden Age of the vast Mughal Empire, which covered almost all of the Indian subcontinent.
+Shah Jahan ruled in what is now considered the Golden Age of the vast Mughal Empire, which covered almost all of the Indian subcontinent.
 He ruled from the newly constructed capital of Shahjahanabad.
 The emperor was the focus around which everything else revolved, giving audiences and receiving petitioners.
-The ruler's court was to be a mirror image of paradise on earth, in the very centre of the empire; and such a ruler would be worthy of a Throne of Solomon (تخت سليمان, Takht-e-Sulaiman) to underscore his position as a just king.
-Just like Solomon's throne, the Peacock Throne was to be covered in gold and jewels, with steps leading up to it, with the ruler floating above ground and closer to heaven.
-Said Gilani and his workmen from the imperial goldsmiths' department were commissioned with the construction of this new throne.
+The ruler's court was to be a mirror image of paradise on earth, in the very center of the empire, and such a ruler would be worthy of a Throne of Solomon (تختِ سليمان, Takht-e-Sulaiman) to underscore his position as a just king.
+Like Solomon's throne, the Peacock Throne was to be covered in gold and jewels, with steps leading up to it, with the ruler floating above the ground and closer to heaven.
+Said Gilani and his workers from the imperial goldsmiths' department were commissioned to construct this new throne.
 It took seven years to complete.
-Large amounts of solid gold, precious stones and pearls were used, creating a masterful piece of Mughal workmanship that was unsurpassed before or after its creation.
-It was an opulent indulgence that could only be seen by a small number of courtiers, aristocrats, and visiting dignitaries.
+Large amounts of solid gold, precious stones, and pearls were used, creating a masterful piece of Mughal artistry that was unsurpassed before or after its creation.
+It was an opulent indulgence that could only be seen by a few courtiers, aristocrats, and visiting dignitaries.
 The throne was, even by Golden Age Mughal standards, supremely extravagant, costing twice as much as the construction of the Taj Mahal.

 The appearance of this new throne was in stark contrast to the older throne of Jahangir, a large rectangular slab of engraved black basalt constructed in the early 1600s, used by the father of Shah Jahan.

 The new throne was not initially given the name by which it became known.
-It was simply known as the "Jeweled Throne" or "Ornamented Throne" (Takht-Murassa).
+It was known as the "Jeweled Throne" or "Ornamented Throne" (Takht-Murassa).
 It received its name from later historians because of the peacock statues featured on it.

 The Peacock Throne was inaugurated in a triumphant ceremony on 22 March 1635, the formal seventh anniversary of Shah Jahan's accession.
 The date was chosen by astrologers and was doubly auspicious, since it coincided exactly with Eid al-Fitr, the end of Ramadan, and Nowruz, the Persian New Year.
-The emperor and the court were returning from Kashmir and it was determined that the third day of Nowruz would be the most auspicious day for him to enter the capital and take his seat on the throne.
+The emperor and the court were returning from Kashmir, and it was determined that the third day of Nowruz would be the most auspicious day for him to enter the capital and take his seat on the throne.

-Muhammad Qudsi, the emperor's favourite poet, was chosen to compose twenty verses that were inscribed in emerald and green enamel on the throne.
+Muhammad Qudsi, the emperor's favourite poet, was chosen to compose twenty verses inscribed in emerald and green enamel on the throne.
 He praised the matchless skill of the artisans, the "heaven-depleting grandeur" of its gold and jewels, and included the date in the letters of the phrase "the throne of the just king".

 Poet Abu-Talib Kalim was given six pieces of gold for each verse in his poem of sixty-three couplets.